JunHuaBai96/ThermoQ/README.md

   - QΣbin (Binary System Q-value)
   - Qture (Temperature-dependent Q-value)
   - Qmult (Multiple Component Q-value)
-- File input/output functionality with support for text files
+- File input functionality with support for text files
+- Results visualization and analysis
-- Simple and intuitive calculation option selection
+- Simple and intuitive calculation options
-- Flexible input/output file path selection
+- Clean and balanced user interface design

 ## Installation
 1. Ensure you have Python 3.x installed on your system